Icy Chain

 "Icy Chain" is a song by American rapper Saweetie.
-It was released on November 19, 2021 through Warner Records, as a single for her canceled extended play Icy Season and her upcoming debut studio album Pretty Bitch Music.
+It was released on November 19, 2021 through Warner Records.
 Saweetie performed the song on Saturday Night Live the night following its release.

 Background and release

 Saweetie released "Icy Chain" on November 19, 2021, ahead of her Saturday Night Live debut.
 Next to "Icy Chain", Saweetie contributed to the soundtrack for Bruised (2021), released the same day, with the track "Attitude".
 The "Icy Chain" release was accompanied by a visualizer, where diamonds descend from the air beside a rotating snowflake.
-The song is set to appear on Saweetie's upcoming album Pretty Bitch Music.

 Music video

 A music video for "Icy Chain" was filmed, and scheduled to be published with Saweetie's extended play Icy Season, but neither has come to fruition.
 Saweetie canceled the extended play to focus on finishing Pretty Bitch Music.

 Composition

 "Icy Chain" is one minute and 50 seconds long.
 The song's production was described as "absurdly bouncy" and contains a melodic bassline.
 The chorus contains a chant described by Paul Duong as "infectious".
 "Icy Chain" features Saweetie's "confident" rapping, and contains a reference to the organization People for the Ethical Treatment of Animals (PETA).
 Saweetie raps that she has fur on her body, and addresses PETA by noting that she's "being 100" (being truthful).
 PETA responded to this by sending Saweetie a faux-fur jacket.